coriouslien/cuda-gemm-kernels/sgemm/sgemm1/profiling/NCU_Profiling.md

 <pre>
 Occupancy indicates how many warps are active on an SM compared to the hardware maximum.
 This kernel suffers from severe occupancy limitations.
-Theoretical Occupancy:	8.33%
+\-Theoretical Occupancy:	8.33%
-Achieved Occupancy:	8.34%.
+\-Achieved Occupancy:	8.34%.
 The Bottleneck (Shared Memory): The profiler explicitly states that the kernel's theoretical occupancy of 8.3% (1 theoretical warp per scheduler) is strictly "limited by the required amount of shared memory"
-Theoretical Active Warps/SM:	4
+\-Theoretical Active Warps/SM: 4
-Achieved Active Warps/SM:	4.00
+\-Achieved Active Warps/SM:	4.00
-Block Limit Registers:	3 blocks
+\-Block Limit Registers:	3 blocks
-Block Limit Shared Mem:	1 block
+\-Block Limit Shared Mem:	1 block
-Block Limit Warps:	12 blocks
+\-Block Limit Warps:	12 blocks
 Shared memory is the hard occupancy ceiling.
 Block Limit Shared Memory: 1.
 Only 1 block can fit per SM due to shared memory usage, the SM cannot physically schedule multiple blocks concurrently.
 With (128,1,1) = 4 warps per block, we get exactly 4 active warps per SM, which at